ExpertIce Badges

 Summary

 Small estate probate is generally preferable to regular probate, so long as certain value thresholds are not exceeded.
 If they are not exceeded, the estate can save significant time and money in transferring assets to the decedent’s heirs and beneficiaries.
-If you have any questions regarding small estate probate or are seeking an experienced Portland probate lawyer, please give us a call or send us a message.
+If you have any questions regarding small estate probate or are seeking an experienced Folsom probate lawyer, please give us a call or send us a message.

 Client Reviews